 Swedish Politics In Chaos As Parliament Votes Out Prime Minister

-Swedish Prime Minister Stefan Löfven has lost a confidence vote, effectively forcing him out of his post and plunging Sweden's politics into uncertainty.
+Swedish Prime Minister Stefan Lofven has lost a confidence vote, effectively forcing him out of his post and plunging Sweden's politics into uncertainty.

 National elections earlier this month resulted in a hung parliament after a far-right party made significant gains.
 Now, the parliament's speaker will tap another leader to try to form a government, but the shape of any future alliance is far from clear.

-Löfven, who heads the center-left Social Democrats, has been prime minister in Sweden since 2014.
-Two hundred and four parliamentarians voted against him, 142 voted for him, and three abstained.
+Lofven, who heads the center-left Social Democrats, has been prime minister in Sweden since 2014.
+Two hundred four parliamentarians voted against him, 142 voted for him, and three abstained.

 There are a number of political parties jockeying for power in Sweden.

 In this month's election, the anti-immigrant Sweden Democrats surged with 17.5 percent of the vote.
-Löfven's Social Democrats took 28.3 percent, and the center-right Moderate Party took 19.8 percent, The Associated Press reported.
+Lofven's Social Democrats took 28.3 percent, and the center-right Moderate Party took 19.8 percent, The Associated Press reported.

 The ascent of the Sweden Democrats has left the more centrist parties with difficult choices — ones that other European politicians are also facing.
 As Reuters puts it: "The rise of the far right across Europe has forced many traditional parties into an uncomfortable choice of sharing power with populist forces or reaching out to long-standing opponents to keep them out."

-Andreas Norlén of the Moderate Party, who was elected speaker of parliament this week, will start talks with various parties about selecting a possible prime minister.
-According to multiple news reports, Moderate Party leader Ulf Kristersson will likely get the nod.
+Andreas Norlen of the Moderate Party, who was elected speaker of parliament this week, will start talks with various parties about selecting a possible prime minister.
+According to multiple news reports, Moderate Party leader Ulf Kristersson is likely to get the nod.

 But forming a new government won't be easy.